jedinym/sqc-text/main.typ

 the secrets available to _Ansible_ as inventory variables.

-The inventory only contains one host: `metacentrum`, because it is the only deployment target as of now.
+The inventory only contains one host: `metacentrum`, because it is the only deployment target at the moment.
 However, new deployment targets can be easily added in the future.
 Another _Kubernetes_ cluster can be added with minimal effort.

 The inventory for the host `metacentrum`, contains some important values for the